rvsrvs/jasdev.github.io/_posts/2016-12-29-utility-apps.md

 While the following are _larger_ apps, their watchOS apps make the device that much better.

 - [Fantastical](https://itunes.apple.com/us/app/fantastical-2-for-iphone-calendar/id718043190?mt=8) by [Michael Simmons](https://twitter.com/macguitar) and [Kent Sutherland](https://twitter.com/ksuther): Its complication gets a lot of details right that the default Calendar misses.
-- [Dark Sky](https://itunes.apple.com/us/app/dark-sky-weather/id517329357?mt=8): The detailed, local weather notifications and complication with have saved me so many times.
+- [Dark Sky](https://itunes.apple.com/us/app/dark-sky-weather/id517329357?mt=8): The detailed, local weather notifications and complication have saved me so many times.
 - [PCalc](https://itunes.apple.com/us/app/pcalc-the-best-calculator/id284666222?mt=8) by [James Thomson](https://twitter.com/jamesthomson): The attention to detail put into this app is amazing.
 In the same league as [Junecloud](https://twitter.com/junecloud).

 ## Web and Email